Headshot of Joanna Newton

 Bio

 Joanna Newton, PhD, is an Assistant Professor in the School of Education at Notre Dame of Maryland University where she teaches undergraduate and graduate classes in literacy instruction.
 Joanna has 19 years of experience supporting literacy teaching and learning in the public schools.
 She has served as an elementary classroom teacher, school-based reading coach and reading intervention specialist.
 She has also worked as a district-level literacy coach, professional development facilitator, and curriculum developer for K-6 literacy instruction.
+Joanna began her career as a teacher of English when she served as a Peace Corps Volunteer in Armenia.
 Her research interests include academic vocabulary instruction and the impact of morphology instruction on student's literacy learning as well as professional development models that teachers identify as supportive of their efforts to make and sustain improvements to instructional practice.

 Recent Publications and Presentations

-• Rasinski, T., Padak, N., Newton, R.M., Newton, E., & Newton, J. (Contributing Author).
+Rasinski, T., Padak, N., Newton, R.M., Newton, E., & Newton, J. (Contributing Author).
 (2020).
-Building Vocabulary with Greek and Latin Roots, 2nd edition: A Professional Guide to Word Knowledge and Vocabulary Development.
+Building Vocabulary with Greek and Latin Roots: A Professional Guide to Word Knowledge and Vocabulary Development (2nd edition).
 Huntington Beach, CA: Shell Education.

 Professional Associations